 - E: 324 Hz)

 So, all you guys going on about A=432 Hz – that’s only half the story.
 Yes, A=432 Hz is part of the harmonic series.
 But it’s not the foundation of it.
 In fact, it’s just the Third of a Fifth of B-flat; and even when a tuner is set to “Pythagorean Just” using A=432 Hz as the foundation, it throws the F off, significantly from 345.6 to 341.3!
-(See calibrating your tuner, in the Appendix of the Home Page).
+(See calibrating your tuner, in the Appendix at the bottom of the Home Page).

 In fact, the difference-notes between the Solfeggio are exactly matching the harmonic series based on a B-flat of 7.2 Hz, as I had discovered with my tone-generator and calculated on the home-page: B: 243 Hz, F: 345.6 Hz, E: 324 Hz